 Low read noise way of imaging

-So this is for CMOS astroimaging cameras, but also in some extent for DSLR cameras.
-For this sensors read noise varies with camera gain setting.
+So this is for CMOS astrophotography cameras, but also in some extent for DSLR cameras: for this sensors read noise varies with camera gain setting.
 It is usually at level of 2-4 electrons for zero gain (low ISO) and can drop below 1 electron for high gain setting.
 The rule of collecting enough photons in each subframe to make read noise insignificant still applies, but the read noise is lower, so we can collect less photons and subframe exposure time can be shorter.
 Of course you can still use CMOS in “CCD way” – at zero gain setting and long subframe exposures.

 So shorter subframe exposure time, what’s the big deal?